divided099/divided099/README.md

 • 💻 I'm a Python coder, Doom modder, and a shit web designer.

-• 🏳️‍⚧ I hate being a boy, and I'm planning to start HRT as soon as fucking possible, and as of now I'm a high thigh femboy furry :sob::sob:
+• 🏳️‍⚧ I hate being a boy, and I'm planning to start HRT as soon as fucking possible, and as of now I'm a high thigh femboy furry :sob:

 • 🎮 Also working on a big Doom mod.